pcla-dss/pcla-dss.github.io/programs/haverford.md

 - Center for Peace and Global Citizenship

 #### Primary Goals:
-- Build DS projects that support faculty research and student learning with a primary focus on a research question
+- Build DS projects that support faculty research and student learning with a primary focus on the research question
 - Develop a cohort of ethically and socially conscious student developers through partnerships with faculty, community groups, local developers and alumni
--
+- Foster a critical approach to technology... learning how to use tools but also understanding the construction of those tools
-- Students produce work that
+- Students produce public-facing work that can be part of their academic and professional portfolio
--
+- Provide exposure to and experience in the kind of work students will encounter in the tech sector that is largely aligned with convention and best practices

 #### Program links:
 [Student Staff, Fellows, and Interns](https://www.haverford.edu/library/digital-scholarship/student-staff)